 [Also Read: 8 Months Old Baby Milestones]

-Where feeding is concerned, your baby will be slowly trying to make a transition from purees and mashed foods to solid ones.
-It’s a good time to allow your little one to eat what he wants but make sure he doesn’t completely wean off from mother’s breastmilk or formulae.
+As far as feeding is concerned, your baby will slowly try to make a transition from purees and mashed foods to solid ones.
+It’s a good time to allow your little one to eat what he wants but don’t wean him off breastmilk or formula milk.
 He needs his nutrition after all.
 Your baby will be eating three meals a day plus snacks up to three times a day.

 Buy a smock-on baby wipe which covers your baby’s front and whole arms.
-Keep some wipes ready on the side for occasions when he spills.
+Keep some wipes ready on the side in case he spits or spills.
 Your baby will love getting introduced to new cutlery, and you’ll find plenty of options in the market for those.
 When you’re buying plates and containers for your baby, make sure they come with suction cups and are able to latch on properly to surfaces.
 Your little one is smart too and may upend those suction cups, spilling everything over along with the containers and plates, if you’re not careful.

-Keep a set of small sealable containers for storing foods, yoghurts and mini-desserts at home.
+Keep a set of small sealable containers for storing foods, yoghurt and mini-desserts at home.
 You may find special sealable slotted lunch-box sets and those work just as well.
-For snacks and food on the go, buy a few refilling pouches for occasions when you need to pack foods in a rush.
-Switch to clean spoons frequently and keep many of those in hand since your baby will be spilling and spewing a lot on the floor.
+For snacks and food on the go, buy a few refilling pouches.
+You may need them when you need to pack foods in a rush.

 Your baby will also try to feed himself and show interest in that by reaching out for foods on the plate by himself.
 You may try introducing finger foods but be sure to observe carefully when he’s eating just in case he’s at risk of choking.
 Soften the foods by steaming or mashing before you serve and make sure they’re easy to chew or nibble.
 At first, your baby will find it difficult to directly drink from his sippy cup and may spill a lot.
 Keep the floor ready for that and be patient.
 You may try giving your little one a doidy cup which looks like a slanted baby cup minus the lid.
 That’s a great alternative for those who spill.